Coaching for Work/Life Balance

 She knew that she’d have to surrender some of the clout of her previous job, so she also established some practices that made this transition easier on her.
 Mary and I co-created a morning ritual that connected body, spirit and mind.
 Each morning she did some movement, whether it was the yoga I taught her or a walk with her girlfriend.
 I also taught her a few simple meditations, which she could practice for 5 to 15 minutes.
 Finally she wrote in her journal on an inquiry that I’d assign her each week.

 Over a year-long period, Mary discovered the right fit she’d been looking for in a new company.
 The move enhanced the quality of her life immensely.
 She worked less, had more time to explore new ways of engaging with her girlfriend, and found time for herself.
-Essentially, this move allowed Mary to replenish the well that had dried up inside of her.
+Essentially, this move allowed Mary to replenish the well inside of her.